torpago/mqt-client/docs/VelocityControlBalance.md

 ### NewVelocityControlBalance

-`func NewVelocityControlBalance(amountLimit float32, currencyCode string, ) *VelocityControlBalance`
+`func NewVelocityControlBalance(amountLimit decimal.Decimal, currencyCode string, ) *VelocityControlBalance`

 NewVelocityControlBalance instantiates a new VelocityControlBalance object This constructor will assign default values to properties that have it defined,